gary-jipp/lighthouse-react-testing/README.md

 - [ ] Integration Testing

+### Types of Testing
+static - Linting
+unit - testing the smallest piece of the app (function) integration - testing pieces working together end-to-end - testing the app the way a user would use it regression testing - making sure new changes didn't break existing features

+### Testing Tools
 Mocha - Test Runner
 Chai - Assersion Library
 Jest - Test Runner with lots of built-in assertions

-### Types of Testing
-static - Linting
-unit - testing the smallest piece of the app (function) integration - testing pieces working together end-to-end - testing the app the way a user would use it regression testing - making sure new changes didn't break existing features

 ### Tools for Testing React
 - Jest - test runner